 There are fun, family-friendly activities in Jacques-Cartier Park including a zip line, snow tubing, a labyrinth, snowball fights (with foam balls so nobody gets hurt!), selfie stations, tug of war competitions and more.
 Winterlude is a great way to celebrate winter in the nation’s capital with family and friends!

 The annual Ontario Power Generation Winter Festival of Lights is Canada’s largest free outdoor light festival celebrating the winter season.
 Visitors can experience the spectacular displays with millions of lights on an 8km route along the Niagara Parkway and across the tourism district of Niagara Falls either on foot or from the comfort of a vehicle.

 In addition to lighting up Niagara Falls, the festival also features family entertainment and fireworks on many nights.
-New in 2022/23 is the self-guided Niagara Falls Winter Festival of Lights Hot Chocolate Trail which will lead to delicious stops of chocolatey concoctions created by chocolatiers, chefs and mixologists at some of the area’s excellent restaurants and bake shops across Niagara Falls.
+Visitors can also enjoy the Niagara Falls Winter Festival of Lights Hot Chocolate Trail which leads to delicious stops of chocolatey concoctions created by chocolatiers, chefs and mixologists at some of the area’s excellent restaurants and bake shops across Niagara Falls.

 4. Chinook Blast – (Calgary)

 Of course the winter fun isn’t limited to Ontario and Québec.
 Head west to Calgary, Alberta to enjoy Chinook Blast – a two week long celebration of the best of the city’s art, music, theatre, and winter sports.
 There’s Snow Rodeo (a World Cup snowboard event), family skating at Olympic Plaza, live music, dance and theatre performances, light displays, delicious food and more.
 So much fun in the snow for everyone in the family – not to be missed!

 February 16-25, 2024